-- 1. Assessing general education competencies of freshmen each fall. - Assessing general education competencies of degree seeking students (Associate of Arts and Science, Associate of Science and Associate of Applied Science Degrees). - 3.
-Administering pre- and post-tests to Developmental Studies students. - 4.
-Tracking the progress of selected groups of students during their enrollment at Danville Community College. - Using a variety of assessment techniques to measure the level of success of students in meeting the objectives of their programs of study.
+- Assessing general education competencies of degree seeking students (Associate of Arts and Science, Associate of Science and Associate of Applied Science Degrees). - 2.
+Administering pre- and post-tests to Developmental Studies students. - Tracking the progress of selected groups of students during their enrollment at Danville Community College. - 4.
+Using a variety of assessment techniques to measure the level of success of students in meeting the objectives of their programs of study.